vijaysmetgud/QT-DevOps-AzureCloud-Trainings-Ajay/Kubernetes/k8s_Intro.md

 * ConfigMaps allow you to decouple environment-specific configurations from containers to make applications portable
 * ConfigMaps are not encrypted in any way, and all data they contain is visible to anyone who can access the file.
 * ConfigMap are not suitable for confidential data storage.
+*  Pods can consume ConfigMaps as environment variables, command-line arguments, or as configuration files in a volume.

 * For Example:
    * we have some java applications so for that we have app.properties file so for this app.properties files we will keep configmaps